Playing for Time (song): Development

-Composition
+Composition and recording

-The impetus for "Playing for Time" came in 2007 when Gabriel decided to experiment with chromatic scales on the piano.
-Gabriel said that this composition technique was something that he seldom experimented with and was thus curious if he could write a song with this method.
-Once the opening chords were settled on, he then decided to augment the composition with a melody that had a "retro" feel.
-The 2007 demo possessed a slower tempo than the final recording that appeared on i/o.
-The song later went through various iterations, including a version recorded in September 2021 with a rhythm loop, Manu Katché on drums, Tom Cawley on piano, David Rhodes on guitar, Levin on bass, and Gabriel contributing vocals and synth chimes.
+Gabriel began development on "Playing for Time" in 2007.
+He decided to experiment with chromatic scales on the piano after concluding that he had rarely used this compositional technique in the past.
+Once he settled on the song's opening chords, Gabriel then decided to augment the composition with a melody that he described as having a "retro" feel.
+The 2007 demo that he prepared possessed a slower tempo than the final versions that appeared on i/o.

+The song later went through further iterations, including a version recorded in September 2021 with Manu Katché on drums, Tom Cawley on piano, David Rhodes on guitar, Levin on bass, and Gabriel contributing vocals and synth chimes.
 However, Gabriel felt that the third version of the song he worked on, which featured a largely acoustic arrangement, aligned more closely with his initial intentions.
 When asked about the song's meaning, Gabriel stated that:"It is more of a personal song about how you assemble memories and whether we are prisoners of time or whether that is something that can actually free us.
 I do think it's good to push yourself towards more bold or interesting experiences because then you will have richer memories to feed you when you get to my age.
 You also get taught by every meaningful experience that you go through."

 Cawley, who played piano on Gabriel's New Blood Tour, appears on the final recording along with many musicians from the New Blood Orchestra.
 The orchestral arrangements were done by Edward Shearmur, who previously handled the orchestration for Gabriel's cover of "That'll Do" from the Babe: Pig in the City soundtrack.
-Gabriel has also stated that an influence on the track was the non-profit organization Long Now Foundation.
+Gabriel has also stated that the non-profit organization Long Now Foundation was an influence on the "Playing for Time".